hubpav/bcf-sigfox-motion-detector/README.md

 This device is able to run from two AAA Alkaline batteries for at least 1 year.
 It reports motion event to Sigfox network.
 The minimum report period for the motion event is 15 minutes.
-Other reported events are press of the button on Core Module You can route this event as HTTP POST request with JSON body to your own web app via [MySigfox](https://www.mysigfox.com) service.
+You can route this event as HTTP POST request with JSON body to your own web app via [MySigfox](https://www.mysigfox.com) service.

 ## Hardware